Rockefeller Center is home to NYC's iconic Christmas tree. (Credit: Anthony Lanzilote)

-"They get invited down [to Rockefeller Center] after we cut the tree down, and they come down when we put it up, and they get to hang around that day," says Pauze of the families, who get front-row access to the tree lighting, elbow-to-elbow with other VIPs.
+"They get invited down [to Rockefeller Center] after we cut the tree down, and they come down when we put it up, and they get to hang around that day," says Pauze of the families who donate the trees and who get front-row access to the tree lighting, elbow-to-elbow with other VIPs.
 "When we light it up, they hang around and get to enjoy the festivities."
 Pauze says he also occasionally stops by the homes of previous years' donators when he's in the area.

 1966 was a year of firsts: Think country of origin and distance traveled

-In 1966, Canada donated a white spruce (pictured) from Petawawa Forest -- located 120 miles north of Ottawa, Ontario -- in honor of the country's 1967 centennial, making it the first and only time the tree was not U.S.-born.
+In 1966, Canada donated a white spruce, pictured, from Petawawa Forest -- located 120 miles north of Ottawa, Ontario -- in honor of the country's 1967 centennial, making it the first and only time the tree was not U.S.-born.
 (Think of it as a Green Card holder.
 Get it?).
-The 64-foot evergreen traveled 550 miles to get to New York City, the longest trip for a Rockefeller Center Christmas tree.
-Does Pauze prefer a tree that hails from the U.S.?
+The 64-foot evergreen traveled 550 miles to New York City, the longest trip for a Rockefeller Center Christmas tree.
+Does Pauze prefer a tree that hails from the United States?
 No. "I prefer a tree that is perfect and looks good in front of Rockefeller Center," he says.

 Credit: Getty Images / Brad Barket

-One may think that at one point, a ne'er-do-well may have wanted to cause harm to midtown Manhattan's beloved tree (pictured, in 2014).
+One may think that at one point, a ne'er-do-well may have wanted to cause harm to midtown Manhattan's beloved tree, pictured in 2014.
 But, according to Pauze, it's never happened, thanks to top-notch, around-the-clock security.
-"I've been with Rockefeller Center for 28 years," says Pauze, "and I've never had any problems.
+"I've been with Rockefeller Center for [more than] 28 years," says Pauze, "and I've never had any problems.
 There's a fence around it, and Rockefeller Center security is there."
 As for birds causing trouble and getting caught in the five-mile-long wire, they appear to mind their own business.
 "There are birds flying in and out all the time," Pauze says.
 "They fly in, they fly out."